Westover Plantation: History

 Sir John Pawlett, by deeds of lease and release, demised most of Westover Plantation in 1665 to Theodorick Bland of Westover for £170.
 Bland lived on the property until his death in 1671 and was buried in the chancel of the original Westover Church, which he helped build.
 His eldest son, Theodorick, inherited the land and joined with his brother, Richard, in its ownership.
 The brothers eventually conveyed 1,200 acres of the property to William Byrd I in 1688 for £300 and 10,000 pounds of tobacco and cask.

 The plantation is notable for its 18th-century and later history.
 The mansion, Westover Plantation, was built in the Georgian style.
 It was considered the seat of the William Byrd family in Virginia.
 William Byrd II, the founder of Richmond, was thought to have built the mansion c.
-1730.
+1730 and designed by architect Richard Taliaferro.
 This date was part of the 1960 designation of the house as a National Historic Landmark.

 But, since the late 20th century, recent dendrochronologic testing on boards and planks in the house showed that they dated to the 1750s.
 The house was thus probably built and first occupied by William Byrd III, not his father.
 The revised construction date has been recognized by the National Park Service.

 Like the other plantations along the James River, Westover was first devoted to the cultivation of tobacco, the major commodity of colonial Tidewater Virginia.
 The Byrd family depended on the labor of hundreds of enslaved Africans, as tobacco was a labor-intensive crop.
 The original grounds included slave quarters.
 In addition to working as field hands, other slaves worked as domestic servants and skilled artisans of many types.
 Tobacco cultivation exhausted the soil and, pushed also by changes in markets, in the 19th century planters shifted to mixed crops, which were less labor-intensive.
 As development of the Deep South ensued, planters in the Upper South sold "excess" slaves in the domestic slave trade, which continued to the Civil War.